-6.1 Common infrastructure, data shapes and ontologies
+5.1 Common infrastructure, data shapes and ontologies

-Common data structures, aligned ontologies, derived data shapes, and generated interfaces are crucial for data space initiatives such as Catena-X49.
-These structures and frameworks facilitate the population of data spaces with content from a diverse community, enabling data scientists, AI/ML experts, and simulation experts to offer shared digital services based on interoperable data.
+Common data structures, aligned ontologies, derived data shapes, and generated interfaces are crucial for data space initiatives such as Catena-X. These structures and frameworks facilitate the population of data spaces with content from a diverse community, enabling data scientists, AI/ML experts, and simulation experts to offer shared digital services based on interoperable data.
 By

-- Common data structures, ontologies, data shapes, and interfaces are crucial for Catena-X and other data space initiatives, enabling shared digital services. - Implementing a digital passport system for batteries should be based on Catena-X and domain ontology like BattINFO and BVCO. - Linking machine-readable knowledge with experimental data in battery data spaces allows for hybrid models that combine statistical, physical, and expert knowledge. - Consistent ontologies in both sustainability and materials, engineering and production research will enable sustainability by design with early feedback loops linking machine-readable knowledge with experimental data in battery data spaces, hybrid models can be created that incorporate statistical and physical models alongside expert knowledge.
+• Common data structures, ontologies, data shapes, and interfaces are crucial for Catena-X and other data space initiatives, enabling shared digital services.

+- Implementing a digital passport system for batteries should be based on Catena-X and domain ontology like BattINFO and BVCO. - Linking machine-readable knowledge with experimental data in battery data spaces allows for hybrid models that combine statistical, physical, and expert knowledge. - Consistent ontologies in both sustainability and materials, engineering and production research will enable sustainability by design with early feedback loops linking machine-readable knowledge with experimental data in battery data spaces, hybrid models can be created that incorporate statistical and physical models alongside expert knowledge.
 The use of a consistent ontology in life cycle assessment (LCA) documents for both chemical aspects at the cell level and the engineering/production process domain is recommended.
 Additionally, it is suggested to implement a digital passport system for battery materials and parts within the supply chain, especially for recycling materials.
-This should involve the development of a common ontology for battery passport and digital twins, building upon existing ontologies like BattINFO50 and BVCO51.
+This should involve the development of a common ontology for battery passport and digital twins, building upon existing ontologies like BattINFO and BVCO.

-6.2 Advanced modelling for accelerated battery development
+5.2 Advanced modelling for accelerated battery development

 Advanced modelling and digital technologies are becoming a key asset for accelerating the battery development process.
 The advancement of battery materials through automated discovery hinges on a holistic approach, integrating computational predictions with experimental data to deepen our understanding of battery behaviour and validate models effectively.
 This entails aligning goals across academic and industrial sectors to ensure cohesive progress.
 Open science and collaboration are key drivers, advocating for transparency and efficient academia-industry partnerships.
-A balanced approach, research embracing both technologyneutral foundational research and specialised fosters investigations, knowledge exchange and synergy between diverse research teams.
-Establishing a centralised repository of automated methodologies, workflows, and protocols, with clear and extensive documentation, will maximise resource utilisation and accessibility.
+A balanced research approach, embracing both technology-neutral foundational research and specialised investigations, fosters knowledge exchange and synergy between diverse research teams.
+Establishing a centralised repository of automated methodologies, workflows, and protocols, with clear and extensive will documentation, maximise resource utilisation and accessibility.
+Additionally, developing interoperable data infrastructures and ontologised archives will facilitate access to highquality FAIR data (findability, accessibility, interoperability, reusability), integrating computational platforms with experimental data for high-throughput calculations.